 2. Assess your options

 Compare funds online to find a product that matches your goals.
 Consider the risks, the fund’s performance, the brokerage fees and other transaction costs.
+For funds listed on the Euronext exchanges, another overlooked factor would be their daily trading volume, as a lower volume would likely mean greater difficulty buying and selling them at the price you want.

 Key things to take into account when deciding on an index fund: